centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 - [Desktop] The search filter of resources panel is too slow
 - [Server] Add customized properties hint to log configuration
 - [Server] RestTemplate as http client should validate with truststore or ignore CA validation of auto-signed certificat
-- [Server] Server rpm should require mysql client
+- [Server] Server rpm now pulls mysql client
 - [Server] Stub real time status message with legacy server
 - [Web-Client] Don't display a clickable mouse over a Shape and Text with no clickable
 - [Web-Client] Timestamp is not properly displayed in the DT tooltip